KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 [back to top](#content)

 ## The development environment.
 The paper does not mention whether the MATLAB work done is publicly available.
-Therefore, I tried to recreate their work with my code, which is written in Python with TensorFlow (Python 3.8; TensorFlow 2.10.1).
+Therefore, I tried to recreate their work with my code, which is written in Python with TensorFlow (Python 3.8; TensorFlow 2.10.1; Keras 2.10.0).
 I used PyCharm ver.
 2023.2.4, Community Edition, as the IDE.

 I have a Windows PC.
 I have not tested this project in other environments.
 For the GPU, I used a Quadro P1000, with 4 GB of memory, using CUDA version 12.2.
 I did not see in the paper what hardware was used in the study.

 By default, I set the code up to do training on your CPU because some people do not have a GPU, or their GPU (like mine) does not have enough memory to handle the training for this dataset.
-On the other hand, you can use your GPU for training; just set use_cpu = False in GAmodel.py.
+On the other hand, you can use your GPU for training; just set use_cpu = False in GAmain.py.
 [back to top](#content)

 ## The model.